splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/3-explore/03-3-drawing.md

 For this task you can build on the ideas from the [house drawing](/book/part-1-instructions/1-sequence-and-data/1-tour/02-00-house-drawing) tour.
 You may also find it useful to read about [drawing in SplashKit](/book/part-1-instructions/1-sequence-and-data/2-trailside/11-2-graphics/#drawing-to-a-window) and [playing sound effects in SplashKit](/book/part-1-instructions/1-sequence-and-data/2-trailside/11-3-audio) for this task.

-Create a program that draws a custom scene, picture, or animation using shapes and colors from SplashKit - which sticking with just sequence and data.
+Create a program that draws a custom scene, picture, or animation using shapes and colors from SplashKit - while sticking with just sequence and data.

 - Make sure to draw at least 3 shapes, or have a few steps in your animation
 - Provide some calculated elements to the scene, that the user can input.
 Something like the position, size, or speed of a component is sufficient.